antischematic/angular-state-library/README.md

 ### Reactivity

+Reactivity is enabled through the use of proxy objects.
+The reactivity API makes it possible to run actions and change detection automatically when data dependencies change.

 #### TemplateProvider

 Provide values from a component template reactively.
 Template providers are styled with `display: contents` so they don't break grid layouts.
 Only use template providers with an element selector on a `@Directive`.
-Use with `select` to keep dependant views in sync.
+Use with `attach` to keep dependant views in sync.

 **Example: Theme Provider**